danbz/aesthetic-programming/7-VocableCode/Readme.md

 8. ...

 ## 2. Textuality
-Although *Vocable Code* is primarily about the voice, voices and texts are interlinked in the work.
-The program will only select one text to speak/play at a time, whilst other texts will be displayed dynamically on the screen.
-One can examine the meaning and semantics of the text, but the placement of words and other design attributes also change the way one might perceive and interpret the statements.
-Statements are randomly selected, presented and spoken, but at the same time are also randomly combined and disrupted by mathematical chaos.
+Although the artwork *Vocable Code* is about voices, voices and text are interlinked in the work.
+The program will pick only one selected text to speak/play at a time.
+Other selected text will be display dynamically on a screen.
+In terms of language, one can look into the meaning and semantics of text, but the placement of words and other design attributes also change the way of how one might perceive and interpret the queer statements.
+Queer statements are randomly selected, randomly presented and randomly spoken but at the same time they are also randomly combined and disrupted by mathematical chaos.

 Here is the text-related syntax that has been used in the work: